-There are only 2 ways that these toxins can get into our bloodstream, via saturated fat absorption or a leaky gut.
+There are only 2 ways that these toxins can get into our bloodstream.
+That is via saturated fat absorption (during chylomicron formation) or a leaky gut.
 And iron by the way, causes the gut to become leaky.

 The life expectancy of a single bacteria is around 12 hours.
 So there can be a lot of toxins that make it through to the bloodstream, especially considering the fact that we have 10 times more bacteria cells than human cells.
 Kind of freaky … right?
 Makes you wonder who’s really in control.

 So although coconut oil might have beneficial antibacterial effects that kill bacteria, it also means that we absorb the toxins of these dead bacteria when we eat saturated fats such as coconut oil.
 Those toxins get absorbed into the bloodstream, which in turn, causes systematic inflammation.

 People who have an overgrowth of bad bacteria will have more of an inflammatory response, than a healthy person would.